ncredinburgh/JavaForSmallTeams/style/600_avoid_null.md

 These can be configured to break the build when null is passed as a parameter where we do not expect it.

-Annotating every class, method or parameter with `@Nonnull` would quickly become tedious and it would be debatable whether the gain would be worth the ammount of noise this would generate.
+Annotating every class, method or parameter with `@Nonnull` would quickly become tedious and it would be debatable whether the gain would be worth the amount of noise this would generate.

 Fortunately it is possible to make `@Nonnull` the default by annotating a package in its package-info.java file as follows